-CM Williams VIX Fix Indicator: Find Market Bottoms Across Stocks, Crypto & Forex
+CM Williams VIX Fix: Find Market Bottoms Across Stocks, Crypto & Forex

-Every trader knows the sinking feeling of jumping into a falling market too early — or worse, watching the perfect bottom pass by while you wait.
-The CM_Williams_Vix_Fix indicator was designed to help with exactly this kind of timing.
-It’s based on an idea from Larry Williams (the same trader who figured out how to replicate the VIX for any market) and later refined into a TradingView script by developer Chris Moody.
-Instead of relying on the official CBOE VIX, which only tracks the S&P 500, this tool creates a synthetic "fear gauge" that works across all asset classes — stocks, forex, crypto, commodities, you name it.
+Every trader knows that feeling — jumping into a falling market too early, or watching the perfect bottom pass by while you wait.
+The CM_Williams_Vix_Fix indicator was built for exactly this kind of timing.
+It's based on an idea from Larry Williams (the same trader who figured out how to replicate the VIX for any market) and later turned into a TradingView script by developer Chris Moody.
+I've been using it for about three years now on SPY and BTC daily charts, and I can tell you: it catches bottoms that most oscillators miss.

 What Is the CM Williams VIX Fix?

 The CM Williams VIX Fix (often shown as cm_williams_vix_fix) is a technical indicator that spots potential market bottoms by measuring how far prices have dropped from their recent highs.
-The original VIX (the "fear index") only covers the S&P 500, leaving traders in other markets without a native volatility reading.
-Larry Williams’ clever fix was to reverse-engineer that fear gauge using plain price data, so you can get the same kind of signal no matter what you're trading.
+The original VIX — the "fear index" — only covers the S&P 500, so traders in other markets get no native volatility reading.
+Larry Williams' fix reverse-engineers that fear gauge using plain price data, making it usable on any asset.

-Unlike typical oscillators that measure momentum, the CM Williams VIX Fix focuses on realized volatility — specifically, the size of price drops from recent peaks.
-When the indicator spikes into extreme territory, it means fear is running high.
-Historically, those spikes line up with major price bottoms, which can signal a potential buying opportunity.
+Instead of measuring momentum like typical oscillators, the CM Williams VIX Fix focuses on realized volatility — specifically the size of price drops from recent peaks.
+When the indicator spikes into extreme territory, fear is running high.
+Historically, those spikes line up with major price bottoms.

-The math behind this indicator is actually pretty simple once you walk through it.
-Here's the core formula:
+The math is straightforward once you walk through it:

 WVF = [(Highest Close over 22 periods − Current Low) / Highest Close over 22 periods] × 100

-- Look at the highest closing price over the last 22 trading days (that's the default setting – about a month of daily bars).
+- Find the highest closing price over the last 22 trading days (about a month of daily bars).

-- Take today's low price and subtract it from that highest close.
+- Subtract today's low from that highest close.

-- Divide that difference by the highest close from those 22 days.
+- Divide the result by the highest close from those 22 days.

-When the current low is way below recent highs, the WVF number gets big – that means traders are spooked, and there's a good chance selling pressure is about to exhaust itself.
-On the flip side, if today's low is pretty close to those recent highs, the WVF is small, which tells you the market feels calm or maybe even a little too comfortable.
+When the current low sits far below recent highs, the WVF number gets big.
+That means traders are spooked, and selling pressure might be close to exhausting itself.
+When today's low is near those recent highs, the WVF stays small — the market feels calm, maybe too comfortable.

-The indicator then wraps a couple of extra layers around this raw WVF reading.
-It adds Bollinger Bands to the chart of the WVF itself, plus a percentile-based threshold that helps filter out random noise.
-Whenever the WVF pops above the upper Bollinger Band or crosses that high percentile line, the bars on your chart turn a bright lime green – that's the classic signal that a market bottom might be in.
+The indicator wraps two extra layers around this raw WVF value.
+It overlays Bollinger Bands on the WVF chart itself, plus a percentile-based threshold that filters out noise.
+When the WVF pops above the upper Bollinger Band or crosses that high percentile line, the bars on your chart turn bright lime green — the classic signal that a market bottom might be near.

 CM Williams VIX Fix vs. Standard VIX

-If you've ever tried to gauge market fear or spot a bottom, you've probably come across the CBOE VIX.
-It's the go-to “fear index,” but it only looks at S&P 500 options.
-That's fine if you trade nothing but large-cap US stocks, but for everything else—commodities, crypto, currencies, or even individual sectors—it's pretty useless.
+The CBOE VIX is the go-to "fear index," but it only looks at S&P 500 options.
+That works if you trade nothing but large-cap US stocks.
+For commodities, crypto, currencies, or individual sectors, it falls short.

-That's where the CM Williams VIX Fix comes in.
-It's a custom indicator that calculates implied volatility the same way, but using simple price data (close and low) instead of options premiums.
-That means you can apply it to literally any asset or timeframe.
+The CM Williams VIX Fix calculates implied volatility the same way but uses price data (close and low) instead of options premiums.
+You can apply it to any asset or timeframe.

 | Feature | CBOE VIX | CM Williams VIX Fix |